 How Are Your State’s Roads Funded?

-States that cannot rely on extractive industries for funding have tried a variety of funding sources to come up with the money necessary for infrastructure upkeep.
-Though politically unpopular, gas taxes, fees, and tolls are all relatively good applications of the benefit principle—the idea that the people paying the taxes and fees should be the ones to benefit from them.
-However, federal and most state gas taxes are not indexed for inflation.
-This means that, as time goes on and inflation rises, the real value of the gas tax decreases even as the nominal rate remains the same, leaving states with budget shortfalls and gaps in infrastructure funding.
+States that cannot rely on the oil and gas industries for funding have tried a variety of funding sources to come up with the money necessary for infrastructure upkeep.
+Though politically unpopular, motor fuel taxes, license fees, and tolls are all relatively good applications of the benefit principle—the idea that the people paying the taxes and fees should be the ones to benefit from them.
 States should seek to fund infrastructure through user taxes and fees as much as possible, internalizing the costs associated with using the state’s transportation systems.